Louisiana Physician and LPN indicted for illegally obtaining, distributing controlled substances

-Evans was a physician licensed to practice medicine in Louisiana with an office in Mansfield, La and Craig was a licensed practical nurse (LPN) who worked in a medical clinic and was assigned to work with Evans, the press release said.
+Evans was a physician licensed to practice medicine in Louisiana with an office in Mansfield and Craig was a licensed practical nurse (LPN) who worked in a medical clinic and was assigned to work with Evans, the release said.

-The press release also said that it is alleged that Evans would write prescriptions for schedule II controlled substances to an unnamed person and to Craig.
-The controlled substances prescribed included hydrocodone-acetaminophen tablets, hydrocodone-homatropine syrup, and Adderall.
+The office also alleged that Evans would write prescriptions for schedule II controlled substances to an unnamed person and to Craig.
+The controlled substances prescribed included hydrocodone-acetaminophen tablets, hydrocodone-homatropine syrup and Adderall.

-The unnamed person – “individual 1” – would fill the prescriptions at a Mansfield area pharmacy and then provide the Adderall to Evans, who would then split the controlled substance containing hydrocodone with “individual 1.”
+The unnamed person would fill the prescriptions at a Mansfield area pharmacy and then provide the Adderall to Evans, who would then split the controlled substance containing hydrocodone with the unnamed individual.

 The indictment further alleges that Evans would give Craig cash to fill the prescriptions at a Mansfield area pharmacy using the name “Debbie Craig,” and after filling the prescriptions, Craig would then give them to Evans, according to the press release.